jeanpierec/azure_python_apirest/README.md

 To see the result, you can execute the python file in a terminal (run de <em>api_app.py</em> before):

 > python 02_requirement_2.py

+## Bonus: Unit tests

+I creadted unit tests for the principal function in the API: Upload the CSV file to DB.
+So, we can find in the python scripts <em>test_api.py</em> three test for the three function to upload CSV file for each table.

+To run the test, run de <em>api_app.py</em> and then, run the test script:

+> python -m unittest test_api